Kobe University

 University of Michigan

-Bio: Todd Austin is the S. Jack Hu Collegiate Professor of Electrical Engineering and
+Todd Austin is the S. Jack Hu Collegiate Professor of Electrical Engineering and

 Computer Science at the University of Michigan in Ann Arbor.
 His research interests include computer